 - High levels of irritability or inappropriate excitement

 - Loss of contact with reality (seeing/hearing things that are not there, beliefs or actions at odds with reality)

 - Direct threats of harming self or others

 - Sends threatening correspondence

-If you are not sure about someone's wellbeing, submit a report; it's best to err on the side of caution.
-A Care Report will not get someone "in trouble."
+If you are not sure about someone's wellbeing, submit a concern; it's best to err on the side of caution.
+A CARE Report will not get someone "in trouble."